krisnye/ion/README.md

     - [x] cos
     - [x] tan

+  - [x] Type Inference can be done exclusively in single files + dependents.
+  - [ ] Evaluation / Simplification can be done in single file as well.
+  - [ ] Semantic analysis.
+  - [ ] Then return to the ability to interpret.
   - [ ] Add NaN class to represent Not A Number.
   - [ ] Overload Float division to explicitly return NaN if necessary.
+  - [ ] class instance functions to static functions
+  - [ ] class inheritance
+  - [ ] uniform function call syntax